MDAPI Homelab¶

 Source¶

-- Fleet GitOps repo: gitlab.mdapi.ch/mdapi/fleet
+- Fleet GitOps repo:

-- This documentation: docs.mdapi.ch · source
+https://gitlab.mdapi.ch/mdapi/fleet(public mirror) - This documentation: docs.mdapi.ch · source at